 - How much life insurance do you need?

-When purchasing a life insurance policy, there are several things to consider, according to “McGill’s Life Insurance” by Edward E. Graves:
+There are several things to take into consideration when purchasing a life insurance policy, according to the industry’s bible, “McGill’s Life Insurance” by Edward E. Graves:

 Premium dollars available